AM-OpenSource/Battery-Management-System/gui/README.md

 interface to a TCP/IP interface.
 This makes it possible to monitor the system remotely over Internet.

+QWT must be installed and the .pro file modified if necessary to point to it.

 To compile this program, ensure that QT4.8 is installed and also that qextserialport has been downloaded and unzipped into a suitable directory.
 It doesn't need to be compiled or installed, as the GUI will incorporate it directly into the compile and link procedure.

+make clean
+qmake-qt4
+make

 The file power-management.pro must be modified to point to the directory holding qextserialport.